TheSmartnik/underfinedmethod/source/posts/solving-pazzles-wth-amb.html.markdown

 ---

-## Disclaimer
+## Note

 1. In all of the examples, I use gem amb.
-2. Examples don't work in REPL, because irb/pry doesn't handle continuations
+2. Examples don't work in REPL, because irb/pry doesn't handle continuations.

 ## Problem 1: SEND + MORE = MONEY

-Here is a classical numeric puzzle.
+Here is a classical [cryptarithm](https://en.wikipedia.org/wiki/Verbal_arithmetic).
 We need to change every single letter in the equation `SEND + MORE = MONEY` with a number such that it holds true.

 ### The first naïve solution
 The first thing I tried to do was just declaratively put requirements into code, like so